Dear readers of ADxS.org, please forgive the disruption.

 • Putamen (shell body)

-• Pallidum (globus pallidus, pale sphere)
+• Pallidum (globus pallidus, pale globe)

 • Internal pallidum (pallidum internum/mediale or globus pallidus internus/medialis, GPI)